Capp3/jobforge-ai-22/docs/tasks.md

 - System stability: No crashes or data corruption
 - Job match quality: >80% relevance in AI recommendations

-## Notes

-### Migration Success
-The migration from Supabase to SQLite has been completed successfully with:
-- ✅ Full feature parity maintained
-- ✅ Improved performance for local use
-- ✅ Simplified deployment and setup
-- ✅ Complete data ownership and privacy
-- ✅ Zero external dependencies
-- ✅ Enhanced offline capabilities
-- ✅ Comprehensive CI/CD pipeline

-### Next Steps
+## Next Steps

-With the foundation now solid, we're moving into the core functionality implementation phase focusing on application logic flow, LLM integration, dashboard enhancements, RSS feed automation, and email notifications.
-This will transform JobForge from a basic tracking tool to a comprehensive job hunting assistant.
+The focus is now on core functionality implementation including application logic flow, LLM integration, dashboard enhancements, RSS feed automation, and email notifications.
+This will transform JobForge AI from a basic tracking tool to a comprehensive job hunting assistant.

 ---

-**Last Updated**: December 2024
+**Last Updated**: January 2025
-**Project Status**: Enhancement Phase - Implementing Core Functionality
+**Project Status**: Implementing Core Functionality